 In order to unlock the full potential of our diverse population we must ensure that everyone is included and able to participate in and contribute to their communities, society and the economy and that no one faces discrimination or unfair barriers when accessing services.
-This in turn means treating everyone fairly to achieve equality for all understanding their income, age, sexuality, race, gender, faith, disability or any other combination of characteristics that make them more likely to encounter disadvantage in being different from other people.
+This in turn means treating everyone fairly and understanding their income, age, sexuality, race, gender, faith, disability or any other combination of characteristics that make them more likely to encounter disadvantage in being different from other people.